Giving AI Agents Access to Cryptocurrency and Smart Contracts Creates New Vectors of AI Harm: Background

-Alongside interest in AI agents that transact through the traditional financial system, there has been an explosion of interest in AI agents that autonomously transact through cryptocurrencies and smart contracts (``crypto AI agents'' or ``CAIA'').
-For example, after their initial announcement \citep{armstrong2024tweet}, Coinbase unveiled AgentKit, a framework for creating CAIAs (because ``every AI Agent deserves a wallet'') \citep{coinbase2024agentkit}.
-ElizaOS, meanwhile, is a library for agentic operations on Ethereum \citep{patlan2025realaiagentsfake}.
-Other frameworks of this sort have also emerged \citep{luks2025crypto, rubies2024chatbot}.
-Especially relevant to our discussion is the Oasis Protocol, which creates ``trustless agents'' by using smart contracts to connect cryptocurrency accounts with AI agents running in decentralized trustless execution environments (TEEs) \citep{oasis2025trustlessagents}.
-Developers have used these frameworks or other methods to deploy CAIAs in the wild \citep{odonnell2024year}.
-Most famously, an LLM-powered AI agent named Terminal of Truths (``ToT'') was given a cryptocurrency wallet that contained a self-associated meme token named \$GOAT \citep{sharma2024exploring}.
+In these various embodiments, CAIA have been deployed in the wild.
+Most famously, an AI agent named Terminal of Truths (``ToT'') was given a cryptocurrency wallet containing a meme token named \$GOAT \citep{sharma2024exploring}.
 Told about \$GOAT, ToT began to promote the token, eventually increasing the value of its \$GOAT to over \$1 million USD \citep{sharma2024exploring}.
-The appeal of CAIAs like ToT is that they can continuously monitor on- and off-chain signals like token prices, wallet movements, smart contract states, and social media --- and, armed with this data, develop and execute financial strategies in real-time, faster than humans can \citep{luks2025crypto}.
-Among other things, these CAIAs could potentially engage in cryptocurrency trading \citep{li2024reflectivellmbasedagentguide, ante2024autonomous, vilkenson2025how} and staking \citep{odonnell2024year}, manage on-chain asset pools \citep{odonnell2024year}, bet on blockchain prediction markets \citep{olas_prediction_agents}, participate in decentralized autonomous organizations (DAOs), and create smart contracts that issue their own coins or deploy decentralized finance (DeFI) applications \citep{8327568}.
-AI agents can also author \citep{chatterjee2024efficacyvariouslargelanguage} and utilize smart contracts that automate some of these same tasks when invoked \citep{vilkenson2025how}, which can be done at any time and from anywhere in the world.
-Some have even envisioned that CAIA --- or networks of them, each focused on specific tasks --- could form self-sustaining economies where agents trade services and manage resources, all without the need for human oversight or intervention \citep{luks2025crypto}.
+The appeal of CAIAs like ToT is that they can continuously monitor and deeply analyze on- and off-chain signals like token prices, wallet movements, SC states, and social media \cite{scb10x-kaito-ai-2025} --- and, armed with this data, develop, execute, and evolve financial strategies faster than humans \citep{luks2025crypto}.
+These ``AgentFi'' \citep{agentfi101-lex-2025} strategies could include cryptocurrency trading \citep{li2024reflectivellmbasedagentguide, ante2024autonomous, vilkenson2025how, chen2025coinvisorrlenhancedchatbotagent, li-etal-2024-cryptotrade, luo2025llmpoweredmultiagentautomatedcrypto, kurban2026webcryptoagentagenticcryptotrading} and staking \citep{odonnell2024year}, managing on-chain asset pools \citep{odonnell2024year}, betting on blockchain prediction markets \citep{olas_prediction_agents}, participating in decentralized autonomous organizations (DAOs), exploiting security vulnerabilities in SCs \citet{gervais, 11121619, xiao2025smartcontracts}, and creating SCs that issue their own coins or deploy decentralized finance (DeFI) applications \citep{8327568}.
+CAIC can also author \citep{chatterjee2024efficacyvariouslargelanguage} and utilize SCs that automate some of these same tasks when invoked \citep{vilkenson2025how}, which can be done at any time and from anywhere in the world.
+Some have even envisioned that CAIA --- or networks of them, each focused on specific tasks --- could form self-sustaining economies where agents trade services and manage resources, all without the need for human oversight or intervention \citep{luks2025crypto}. \citet{guo2025cryptobenchdynamicbenchmarkexpertlevel} propose a benchmark to evaluate the ability of LLM agent projects to accomplish some of these blockchain tasks and others.